distributedlife/distributedlife.com/data/food/persimmon-jam.md

 What a clusterfuck that became.

 I heated the little bastards up.
 But the lack of ripeness meant little juice seeped from the flesh.
-I was expecting something with the consistence of a stew.
+I was expecting something with the consistency of a stew.
 I got warm fruit pieces in a pan.
 I gave them a mush and add a touch of water to get things moving.
 The persimmon chunks relent and start to give up their juicy secrets.

 Contents of one saucepan: persimmon sludge with chunks and skin.